The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 [Ed (Nigel)] – We all got on the same page in meat space before this update in case it looks like we’re churning without direction.

-#17 Updated by Daniel Pittman almost 2 years ago
+#17 Updated by Anonymous about 4 years ago

 - Status changed from Needs Decision to Rejected